xcp-ng/xcp-ng-org/docs/develprocess.md

   * If we really need to diverge a little from upstream, on a temporary dev branch `dev-NEXTXCPNGVERSION` (e.g. `dev-8.3`), based either on the current maintenance branch, or on a branch that is likely to be the one used in the next release (we don't always know!)
   * Next maintenance branch directly (e.g. `2.12.0-8.3`) once the upstream SRPMs have been released

+#### Special case: `host-installer`

+`host-installer` has an upstream repo, and we have a large number of modifications that have not yet made it upstream.
+Changes are organized for best upstreaming them, which means using per-topic branches based on an upstream revision: those can then be used for an upstream PR, and for merging into an XCP-ng release.
+Constructing an XCP-ng `host-installer` release then is done by starting from the upstream tag used by the matching XenServer release, and merging those topic branches.

+A `small-patches` branch is used to hold small non-upstreamable patches until we have decided what should be proposed upstream to replace them.
+This one is merged first (as essentially made of older changes).

+##### Adding a new feature

+A new feature gets a new topic branch, usually based on an upstream release -- though in some situations some features will depend on another topic branch that has not been merged yet.
+In this case the branch can be based on its dependency branch.
+In the case of multiple dependencies, it will be clearer to `merge --no-ff` each of those other topics in our new topic branch.

+This new branch will then be used to open a PR, usually against the upstream repo.
+In the case of an upstream PR progressing too slowly, we may decide to open a PR onto an XCP-ng `host-installer` branch so it can be included in a release, and it will join the pool of topic branches described above.

+##### Fixing/extending a topic branch

+Fixing of existing topic branches should be done "on the topic branch", which is to say they should be based on the last commit of that topic branch that was merged in the current XCP-ng branch.
+A PR is then openned for merging into this current XCP-ng branch.

+When introducing a fix, we should keep in mind whether it is meaningful on its own, or is meant to be squashed the next time this topic branch is rebased, and use the standard git conventions to mark those, e.g. using `git commit --squash`.

+##### Upgrading to a new upstream

+To switch to a new upstream version `vUPSTREAMVERSION` (`v10.10.5`), we want a new branch `UPSTREAMVERSION-XCPNGVERSION` (`10.10.5-8.3`) based on this tag and including a merge of every topic branch that has not been integrated upstream yet.

+A way to achieve that is through `git rebase -i -r` (aka `--interactive --rebase-merges`): the branch is first created as a clone of the previous one (i.e. on the same revision), and rebased while preserving the merge structure so the topics are kept isolated.

+Care should be taken to:
+* getting each topic branch merged only once (in the case where new commits were piled on a topic during the previous version's lifetime), and get the relevant piled commits squashed when applicable
+* review the `rebase` instruction sheet to avoid unwanted rebasing of each topic branch -- whether we want to change a given topic branch's base depends on the status of the matching pull-request
+* pushing those topic branches we did want to rebase, so the uptream PR gets our new version

 ## RPM packaging

 Creating packages that can be installed on the user's system is called **packaging**.